April 23, 2025

 2. Oxidation of Base Metals: Oxygen or air is bubbled through the molten gold using an immersed refractory tube.
 This step removes base metals like zinc, lead, tin, and cadmium, which oxidize and rise to the surface.
 These oxides are absorbed by the flux, forming slag.

 4. Final Casting: Once the purification is complete, the molten alloy is poured into an iron mold, where it cools and solidifies.
-Its composition is then analyzed to determine its suitability for re-alloying into a carat gold.
+Its composition is then analyzed to determine its suitability for re-alloying into a carat of gold.

 The entire process takes about an hour and is highly efficient at removing base metals while retaining the valuable gold and silver.